Awesome Music: The "Welcome Song" ("Gather 'round and sit right down, doesn't matter who you're next to...") and the class concert performance.

 Crowning Moment of Awesome: The climax of the first episode where Timothy tries protecting Yoko from an oncoming football only to get pushed by Claude.
 As a result, Yoko gives her honest opinion on Claude's arrogance while pulling Timothy off the ground.

-Ear Worm: The shows theme song, the "Welcome Song", the "Smack Time" song, and the class concert performance
+Ear Worm: The shows theme song, the "Welcome Song", the "Snack Time" song, and the class concert performance

 Yoko has a cute laugh which can be heard when the students first enter Hilltop School in the first episode.
 Same goes for the ending where Timothy and Yoko are playing tag.
-Yoko also has a very friendly sounding voice when ever she speaks which really makes you want to become a friend with her complete with a cute Japanese accent.
+Yoko also has a very friendly sounding voice complete with a cute Japanese accent.

 On the topic of Yoko, her mother has the sweetest sounding voice and can be relaxing to hear along with Timothy's mother.
 Her accent along with Yoko sounds so soothing and very good.
 Yoko and her mother are both voiced by Japanese-Canadian voice actresses who speak very good English which explains why there accents sound so well and can be a little jarring to most viewers familiar with the Japanese Ranguage trope

 Whenever Timothy's mother◊ speaks, it really shows how much of a good and caring mother she is with Timothy and how much she cares for other people such as The Franks.
 The fact that she's voiced by the same actress who voiced Little Bear's mother helps.